LoginRadius/apidocs/database/supportdocs/docs/libraries/mobile-sdk-libraries/ios-library.md

 #Url#?vtype=emailverification&vtoken=#GUID#&apikey=<Your-LoginRadius-API-Key>
 ```

-And the same changes should also be applied to your "Reset Password Email Template Configuration."
+And the same changes should also be applied to your **Reset Password Email Template Configuration**.

 ### Initialize SDK